 2000: War Child’s projects are up and running in 12 countries including Sierra Leone and Kosovo.
 Projects in Sudan are expanded to the south (now South Sudan).
 In 2002 War Child is asked by UNICEF to support former child soldiers in the Democratic Republic of Congo (DRC).

-In 2007, Willemijn stepped down as War Child’s director and became a member of the Supervisory Board.
-Mark Vogt succeeded Willemijn.
+In 2007, Mark Vogt succeeded Willemijn as War Child's director.
+During a two-year transition period, Willemijn stayed on as part of the management board before stepping down as War Child's director.
+In 2011 she became a member of the Supervisory Board.
 After Mark’s successful five-year tenure, Bernard Uyttendaele took over the director’s position.
 Bernard is co-founder of War Child’s Business Ambassador Network.

 2011: War Child is able to increase the number of children benefitting from our projects in 11 conflict-affected areas, reaching 3.5 million people, of whom 1.8 million are children and young people.
 Still, children in Afghanistan, DRC, Gaza and many more countries experience conflict on a daily basis.